Hub-OS/documentation-website/docs/01-client/04-lua-api/02-entity-api/03-player.md

 Creates a button embedded in the end of the card list in Card Select.
 Overrides card buttons created on the Player.

+May behave oddly if a button is already set in the same slot on this augment and [button:delete()](buttondelete) was not called.

 Returns [CardSelectButton](#cardselectbutton)

 ### `augment:create_special_button()`

 Creates a button under the "Confirm" button in Card Select.
 Overrides the special button created on the Player.

+May behave oddly if a button is already set in the same slot on this augment and [button:delete()](buttondelete) was not called.

 Returns [CardSelectButton](#cardselectbutton)